John le Carré, former spy who wrote 'Tinker Tailor Soldier Spy,' dies at 89

-John le Carré, the former spy and British espionage novelist who wrote “Tinker Tailor Soldier Spy,” died this weekend, a representative said Sunday.
+John le Carré, the former spy and British espionage novelist who wrote "Tinker Tailor Soldier Spy," died over the weekend, a representative said Sunday.
 He was 89.

-In a statement, Jonny Geller, the CEO of le Carré’s literary agency, said the legendary author died Saturday night after a short battle with pneumonia in Cornwall, in the southwest of England.
+In a statement, Jonny Geller, the CEO of le Carré's literary agency, said le Carré died Saturday night after a short battle with pneumonia in Cornwall, in the southwest of England.

 "Our hearts go out to his four sons, their families and to his dear wife, Jane," Geller said, adding: "His like will never be seen again, and his loss will be felt by every book lover, everyone interested in the human condition."

-Le Carré, whose real name was David Cornwell, authored 25 novels and a memoir after working for British intelligence beginning in 1949.
-Through complex plots and “beautiful prose,” Geller said, le Carré “beamed a harsh light at the injustices of the world” and dominated bestseller lists.
+Le Carré, whose real name was David Cornwell, wrote 25 novels and a memoir after having worked for British intelligence beginning in 1949.
+Through complex plots and "beautiful prose," Geller said, le Carré "beamed a harsh light at the injustices of the world" and dominated bestseller lists.

+In a 2008 interview with The Associated Press, he described himself as someone outside "the literary bureaucracy" who was far from optimistic.

+"Humanity — that's what we rely on.
+If only we could see it expressed in our institutional forms, we would have hope then," he told the AP.
+"I think the humanity will always be there.
+I think it will always be defeated."

-Among his most well-known novels was the 1963 book, “The Spy Who Came in from the Cold,” about a spy carrying out a risky operation in Germany, where he had been based for MI6.
+Among his best-known novels was the 1963 book "The Spy Who Came in From the Cold," about a spy carrying out a risky operation in Germany, where he had been based for MI6.

-Others included “A Perfect Spy,” “The Constant Gardner,” “A Legacy of Spies” and “Tinker Tailor Soldier Spy,” which was adapted into an Academy Award-winning film in 2011.
+Others included "A Perfect Spy," "The Constant Gardener," "A Legacy of Spies" and "Tinker Tailor Soldier Spy," which was adapted into an Academy Award-winning film in 2011.

 His latest novel, "Agent Running in the Field," was published in October 2019.